Sree0211/Sree0211/README.md

 # 💫 About Me:
 Hi, I’m Sreenath.
-A Master's Graduate in Computer Simulation in Science at the Bergische Universität Wuppertal.
+A Master's Graduate in Computer Simulation.
 I have gained experience as a software engineer with experience in developing scalable applications using modern technologies.
 I am passionate about coding and enjoy working on challenging projects.<br><br>My skills focus on Computer Vision, Artificial Intelligence, Computer Vision, Software Development, Computer Simulation and Robotics, complemented by a solid Software Engineering mindset.<br><br>My knack for communication and experience in training and customer interaction has equipped me with strong interpersonal skills.
 I'm on a perpetual quest for knowledge and growth, making my ideal workplace one that nurtures continuous learning and offers boundless opportunities for personal and professional development.<br><br>​Let's embark on this journey of innovation together.

 # 💻 Tech Stack: